 Jellystone Bark's Rescue RANGERs are a licensed NO KILL Foster Based Rescue.
-We are in the process of obtaining our NOT FOR PROFIT (501c3).
+We are a NOT FOR PROFIT (501c3).
 We are an all volunteer organization that spends every spare moment trying to save the abused, abandoned and forgotten ones and provide them with a second chance at a good life.

 Rescue dogs are a friend for life.
 Before accepting any dog into your home please consider the emotional, as well as financial commitment necessary to give this pet a forever loving home.
 Please consider: Does everyone in the household agree to adding a pet?
 Can you afford the grooming, vetting, and training to help your new family member truly become a FOREVER member of your family?